MicroFocus/octane-gitlab-service/README.md

 ### GitLab Runner HTTP(S) proxy

 GitLab uses registered runners for running pipelines.
 Runners are registered as described in this article: https://docs.gitlab.com/runner/register/.
-If a runner communicates with this integration service over a network that requires HTTP(S) proxy settings, an easy way to set the proxy is to add it to the runner’s registration entry.
+If a runner communicates with the integration service over a network that requires HTTP(S) proxy settings, an easy way to set the proxy is to add it to the runner’s registration entry.

 For example, after registering a runner on a Linux machine, its registration entry resides in the /etc/gitlab-runner/config.toml file.
 (Tip: If you can’t find this file, run the ‘gitlab-runner list’ shell command – it displays the registration file location as ConfigFile=…).
 This entry may look as below: